CAR T-cell Therapy

 - Muscle and/or joint pain

-CRS can develop many weeks after infusion, but most commonly develop within two weeks after infusion.
-The severity of CRS is not correlated with the response to CAR T-cell Therapy.
+CRS usually develops within two weeks after infusion, although rare cases occurring many weeks later have been reported.
+The severity of CRS is not correlated with the response to CAR T-cell therapy.

 Another common side effect is immune effector cell-associated neurotoxicity syndrome (ICANS), which affects the central nervous system of the patient.